 We, the People of India

-With such mindset all around us – in our families, in society, in polity, in legal systems as well as in the state machinery which is supposed to uphold the rights of the common man, how can the Constitution of India assure the dignity of the individual and the unity and integrity of the Nation (Fraternity)?
+Given this pervasive mindset – in our families, society, politics, legal systems, and even in the state machinery entrusted with upholding citizens’ rights – how can the Indian Constitution ensure the dignity of the individual and maintain the unity and integrity of the nation (Fraternity)?

 One thought on “We, the People of India